2. Semiconductor components

 Fotografía de varios diodos semiconductores.

 Diodes have multiple applications.
-For example, rectify alternating current, regulate voltages or emit light (LED diodes).
+For example, rectifying alternating current, regulating voltages or emitting light (LED diodes).

 Schematic of a polarized LED diode with a resistor that reduces the current so that it does not burn out.